mazzyy/RaynMaker.Portfolio/docs/Backlog.md

   - move to dedicated interactor and make buy and sell methods public so that we can test individually

 - anual roi actually is no simple math average ...

-- closePosition event would have to calculate the fee based on broker conditions

 - fix anual fee in benchmark